isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 and will not give the full benefits of the mechanism.

-Obviously, defining concepts is most useful for code that can use an implementation (e.g., C++20 or later) but defining concepts is in itself a useful design technique and help catch conceptual errors and clean up the concepts (sic!) of an implementation.
+Obviously, defining concepts is most useful for code that can use an implementation (e.g., C++20 or later) but defining concepts is in itself a useful design technique and helps catch conceptual errors and clean up the concepts (sic!) of an implementation.

 ### <a name="Rt-low"></a>T.20: Avoid "concepts" without meaningful semantics